 Chiavari hosts three sanctuaries: Nostra Signora delle Grazie (Our Lady of Grace), Nostra Signora dell’Ulivo (Our Lady of the Olive Tree) in Bacezza and the most important one of all Nostra Signora dell’Orto (Our Lady of the Garden).

-Nostra Signora dell’Ulivo in Bacezza, which is significantly one Roman mile from the Santuario delle Grazie, was built around the devotion to a Byzantine-like image.
-According to tradition, this miraculously appeared among the branches of an olive tree, lighting up a night of the year 936 AD.
-Today, the building maintains a primarily 19th-century appearance and the miraculous image is preserved in the spectacular crypt.
+Nostra Signora dell’Ulivo in Bacezza, which is precisely one Roman mile from the Santuario delle Grazie was built to the devotion to a Byzantine-style image.
+Tradition says this image miraculously appeared among the branches of an olive tree, lighting up the night in the year 936 AD.
+Today, the building retains a primarily 19th-century appearance, and the miraculous image is preserved in the spectacular crypt.

 Basilica Nostra Signora dell'Orto